- Ric Pallister OBE, Former Leader, South Somerset District Council

 Welfare reforms and the roll-out of Universal Credit has seen an increase in rent arrears.
 The latest statistics from the Citizens Advice Bureau show 70% of tenants on UC are in rent arrears.
-With a tough economic climate, the continuing roll-out of Universal Credit and the announcement of a freeze on many benefits in the Spring Statement; it is crucial that housing associations work with key stakeholders and tenants to develop strategies to ensure effective rent collection whilst managing risk with tenants in rent arrears.
+With a tough economic climate, the continuing roll-out of Universal Credit and the announcement of a freeze on many benefits in the Spring Statement; it is crucial to work with key stakeholders and tenants to develop strategies to ensure effective rent collection whilst managing risk with tenants in rent arrears.

-Join Westminster Briefing on the 10th September for a full update on the welfare reforms and the Universal Credit changes that are taking place and how these will impact your organisation’s ability to reduce rent arrears.
+Join us on the 21st November for a full update on the welfare reforms and the Universal Credit changes that are taking place and how these will impact your organisation’s ability to reduce rent arrears.
 Learn from good practice examples how to work with tenants and key stakeholders to ensure your organisation is reducing rent arrears whilst putting tenants at minimal risk.

 Key issues to be addressed include: